Juadebfm/Vanilla-JS-Projects/README.md

 ---

-<h5 align="center">Step 4: Open the index.html file</h5>
+<h5 align="center">Step 4: Open the contributors.md file</h5>

 - Now we need to open the file we are going to edit with your favourite code editor.
 - Find the project folder on your computer.
-If you have kept the default this should be something like `your-computer > Documents > GitHub > Contribute-To-This-Project`
+If you have kept the default this should be something like `your-computer > Documents > GitHub > Vanilla-JS-Projects`
-- The `index.html` file is directly in the `Contribute-To-This-Project` folder.
+- The `index.html` file is directly in the `Vanilla-JS-Projects` folder.

 | <ul><li>Open your code editor (Sublime, VS Code, Atom..etc) and use the `Open file` command and locate the index.html file in the main directory of the project</li><li>Alternatively you can locate the file on your hard drive, right click, and open with your editor</li></ul> | ![Open index file](readme-only/index-open.PNG "Open index.html in your text editor") |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----------------------------------------------------------------------------------: |